daytonmiamidsa-ntc/daytonmiamidsa.github.io/README.md

 Adding images to the repository is done similarly to how you create a new post.
 Navigate to the `assest/images/` folder on GitHub, click the "Add file" dropdown menu, and select "Upload files":

 !["Upload files" button](/readme-assets/chapter_readme/upload-files.png)

+### Supported File Types

+Jekyll and GitHub Pages should support all common image types.
+If you encounter an image type that is not supported, please reach out to the NTC so we can update this section.

+### Removing Metadata

+To preserve the privacy of members, metadata should be removed from photos you upload to your site.

+On Windows, this can be done without a third-party application: [see here](https://www.microsoft.com/en-us/microsoft-365-life-hacks/privacy-and-safety/how-to-remove-metadata-from-photos)

+On Mac, this may require a third-party application: [see here](https://discussions.apple.com/thread/254073180)

 ## Specifying Social Media Accounts